MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_digitalruleset.md

 - `contact_list_id` (String) A ContactList to provide suggestions for contact columns on relevant conditions and actions.
 - `name` (String) The name of the digital rule set
-- `version` (Number) Required for updates, must match the version number of the most recent update

 ### Read-Only